samuelstevens/personal-website/writing/profiling-python-code-with-cprofile.md

 ```
 The only downside of this is that the first argument is a string that is evaluated by `cProfile` instead of passing a function and some arguments.
 Other than that, it works in exactly the same manner.

 Regardless of how you use it, the output from these `cProfile` tools is *loooong*.
-It can be read, but its often easier to use it in another tool.
+It can be read, but it's often easier to use it in another tool.
 Python has support for this with the [`pstats.Stats`](https://docs.python.org/3/library/profile.html#pstats.Stats) class.

 ## Visualizing Profiling Data with SnakeViz